Tobacco and VAPE Free Policy FAQ’s

-The tobacco-free policy is a quality of life issue for all members of the campus.
+The policy is a quality of life issue for all members of the campus.
 Managers/ supervisors should inform all employees of this policy and employees are expected to comply.

 I supervise several employees who smoke.
 How will they manage under the new policy?

 Should they choose to do so, employees may use their allotted meal periods to travel off-campus to smoke or vape.
 However, employees will not be given additional meal or break time for smoking.
 Supervisors must be clear with employees on this matter.